sdankbar/jaqumal/README.md

 ##### Color Editor

 Provides an example of defining new Event types and sending and receiving those event to update a list model.

+# Future Work

+* Create additional specialized models for each QtQuick type.
+* Improve support for setting values in a model on the QML side and listening for changes in Java.
+* Improve performance of the list and flattree models.
+* Expand Event functionality to allow Java to return a value to QML.
+* Write additional unit tests.